Digital Marketing

 • Social Media

-• Which channels you’re active on and why?
+• Which channels are you active on and why?
 Is there a new platform that would appeal to your target audience?

 • Has the traffic for your social media pages gone up?
 Are you regularly earning new followers, or is your community diminishing?